Notice: This page requires JavaScript to function properly.

 StreamReader fileVarName = new StreamReader(fullPath);

-Here fileVarName represents the variable name in which we will store the StreamReader object, and fullPath is supposed to be the full path of the file in the form of a string.
+Here fileVarName represents the variable name in which you will store the StreamReader object, and fullPath is supposed to be the full path of the file in the form of a string.

 copy